Paleontology Volunteers

 Volunteer, Vertebrate Paleontology

-"I grew up in NYC on 136th St until I was 10 years then we moved to NJ.
-As an adult, I worked as an aircraft mechanic for Pan Am.
-I have a degree in computer science from Saint Peter's College and an aircraft mechanics license from Teterboro School of Aeronautics.
-I worked in the computer field when there was a down turn in the airline industry.
-When things turned around in the airline industry I finished my pilot ratings and became a professional pilot at age 40.
-I now fly for Southwest Airlines and will be retiring in eight years.
-In anticipation of the retirement I am pursuing a degree in geology and a masters in education at New Jersey City University.
-I hope to teach both natural science and aviation maintenance at NYC Aviation High School where I now teach on my days off.
-I have been going to the American Museum of Natural History since age seven when my aunt first took me; I have loved this wonderful place ever since.
-It was and is a window to a much bigger world than what I was exposed to growing up in the NY area.
-I have hiked many of the nation's great national parks thanks to the inspiration I got from the exhibits."
+Juan grew up in NYC, and as an adult worked as an aircraft mechanic for Pan Am.
+He has a degree in computer science from Saint Peter's College and an aircraft mechanics license from Teterboro School of Aeronautics, also working in the computer field when there were down turns in the airline industry.
+He eventually finished his pilot ratings, becoming a professional pilot at age 40 and flying for Southwest Airlines.
+In anticipation of retirement, he pursued a degree in geology and a masters in education at New Jersey City University, and now teaches aviation maintenance at NYC Aviation High School.
+He has been going to the American Museum of Natural History since age seven when his aunt first took him, and loved it ever since, seeing it as a window to a much bigger world than what he was exposed to growing up in the NY area - he has even hiked many of the nation's great national parks thanks to the inspiration he got from the exhibits.

 Return to top